10 minutesReading time

 Like links, social media is a fantastic way of getting your name out there.
 Through social media platforms, you can show off your personality and provide valuable help to customers.

-Eve Sleep is 2nd in the social charts with their impressive combined number of brand searches and owned social score.
+Eve Sleep is topping the social charts with an impressive combined number of brand searches and owned social score.

-They are similar to Casper in that they have a strong brand identity which filters through all aspects of their social media.
-From their quirky cover photo to their regular updates on new staff members, their posts give the public a great sense of their brand values.
+They have a strong brand identity which filters through all aspects of their social media.
+From their quirky cover photo to their regular updates on company statistics, their posts give the public a great sense of their brand values.

 Want to know more about this sector or any of our data?
 Download the report below or speak to us.